PolarSPARC |

 Installation and Setup

-The installation and setup will be on a Ubuntu 24.04 LTS based Linux desktop.
+The installation and setup will can on a Ubuntu 24.04 LTS based Linux desktop OR a Apple Silicon based Macbook Pro.
 Ensure that Docker is installed and setup on the desktop (see instructions).

-Also, ensure that the Python 3.x programming language as well as the Jupyter Notebook packages are installed.
-In addition, ensure the command-line utilities curl and jq are installed on the Linux desktop.
+For Linux and MacOS, ensure that the Python 3.12 programming language as well as the Jupyter Notebook packages are installed.
+In addition, ensure the command-line utilities curl and jq are installed.

 $ mkdir -p $HOME/.ollama/open-webui